Natural and Applied Science (Interdisciplinary Program)

 - Program of Study.
 This unique interdisciplinary masters program requires more than one area of concentration.
 Each individualized program will be structured by the advisory committee in consultation with the student.
 The academic background, professional experience, academic objectives, and personal needs will be considered in establishing the individual’s program.

-Students may select areas of primary emphasis in the following departments in the College of Natural and Applied Sciences: Biology; Chemistry; Computer Science; Geography, Geology and Planning; Mathematics; and Physics, Astronomy and Materials Science; and in the Darr School of Agriculture.
+Students may select areas of primary emphasis in the following departments in the College of Natural and Applied Sciences: Biology; Chemistry; Computer Science; Geography, Geology and Planning; Mathematics; and Physics, Astronomy and Materials Science; and in the Darr College of Agriculture.
 In special cases, a "primary emphasis" may be a science topic that is interdisciplinary in itself (for example, Environmental Science), and the relevant course work include more than one department; such a program of study must be approved by the student's Advisory Committee and program director.
 Students will select a second area of concentration from the above listed academic units or from the College of Business (COB).
 With approval of the Advisory Committee and program director, other possible outside areas may be pursued, such as education.
 This second area of concentration may also be inherently interdisciplinary as long as it is distinct from the primary area.

 - Course Requirements.
 The student must select a primary emphasis area consisting of at least 16 hours of courses selected from one department in the College of Natural and Applied Sciences listed above.
 The student must also select 9-16 hours of graduate courses outside the primary area approved by the student’s advisory committee.
 In total, the student must complete at least 32 hours of course work, of which at least 16 must be in courses open only to graduate students (numbered 700 or above).